IleaHeft/DUF1220annotator/README.md

 ```
 bash workflow-3.sh
 ```
 Visually confirm the validity of the clade assignments by aligning the file *fasta-for-protein-domains-clade-based-numbering.fa* with [Clustal Omega](http://www.ebi.ac.uk/Tools/msa/clustalo/) and save as *aligned-pro-domain-w-clades.aln*.
-Generating a phylogenetic tree is helpful (if desired).
+Generate a phylogenetic tree is helpful (if desired).

+Might also want to perform the above steps with the fasta file that inludes "lone" protein sequences: *fasta-for-protein-domains-and-lone-with-clades.fa* and save as *aligned-protein-doublets-and-lone-with-clades.aln*